 Apply a Cold Compress On The Gnat Bite

 This is another way that you can approach to eliminate skin irritation.
 You can create a cold compress using one of the following methods.

 - Soak a soft cloth or towel in cold water

-- Wrap a moist towel around an ice pack
+- Wrap a moist towel around an

 - Use a plastic bag after filling it with ice cubes